stormkit-io/serverless/README.md

 <p align="center">Export node.js applications into serverless compatible functions</p>
 <hr />

-Stormkit servesless provides handy wrappers to make your code work in serverless environments.
+Stormkit servesless is a low-level repository to make your code work in serverless environments.
-This makes your function much more portable.
-The wrapper will take the incoming `event` and transform it into a Node.js `http.IncomingMessage` object.

 ## For whom is this package targeted for?

-This repository is intended for users who care about portability.
-If you know you'll be using AWS Lambda and you don't need to make your code portable, then this package may be overengineering for your needs.
-If, however, you'd like to deploy your application to multiple providers, then this package can be helpful.

-If you are using [Stormkit](https://www.stormkit.io) and developing an API, you can use this repository to test your application locally.
+This repository is used internally by [Stormkit](https://www.stormkit.io).
+It adds serverless compatibility to applications hosted on Stormkit.

 ## Installation